 The way we talk about the people we help

 Sometimes crafting donor-centric language is just a simple matter of replacing technical jargon with terms that laypeople will understand.
 The term “food insecurity” became, among organizations, a way of describing a condition in which people lack reliable access to food for reasons like poverty or geography, but the term is not widely used in colloquial language.
-Describing these same people as “starving” may be an over exaggeration, but “hungry” could be an appropriate adjective.
+Describing these same people as “starving” may be an over exaggeration, but “hungry” could be accurate.

 However, not all examples are this straightforward.
 Sometimes we struggle with the right lexicon when certain terms are offensive to the people they describe.
 For instance, disability-rights activities have agreed to do away with the terms “handicapped” and “disabled” in favor of “person with disabilities.”
 That phrasing puts the person first, not the adjective.
-Those serving communities with addiction issues would not use “drunkard” or “wino” to describe someone who experiences alcoholism.
+Those serving communities with addiction issues would not use “drunkard” to describe someone who experiences alcoholism.
 These are examples of language that reduce a person to a singular experience, and thus downplay the complexity of their lives and situations.

 Finding the right words to increase comprehension among your audience, as well as accurately depict people in your stories can be a challenge.
 Be sure that the descriptions and terms you use are supported by the people in your programs.